Tomek20225/coding-interview-exercies/README.md

 ## Running Tests

-You can run tests for a specific task using the `run.sh` script.
+You can run tests for a specific task using `pnpm` or the `run.sh` script directly.

 ### TypeScript